 For Sam Adams the theater was just another symptom of a society growing sick.
 His great worry was that the elites who ran the country, having summoned the rabble to do the dirty work of the Revolution, now wanted to put the farmers and working class on the back bench and elevate themselves as a new breed of royalty.

 This fight between those who favored the old vs. those who wanted change manifested itself in the town vs. city fight that continuously enveloped Boston.
 As early as 1708 some had agitated for Boston to do away with its town meeting and establish a city form of government.

 While other cities moved ahead with killing off direct democracies, Boston hung firm.
 In 1785 a proposal was put forward to do away with town meeting.
 Samuel Adams derided it at a public meeting at Faneuil Hall.
 Some of his countrymen, he noted, seemed to have “a hankering for the leeks and onions of Great Britain.”

 And in a town meeting called to consider the issue, Adams warned against creating a political class: “A love of novelty and a desire for change has been an avenue through which aristocracy has entered.”

 Overwhelmingly the town meeting voted down the change.

 The town meeting would beat back proposals to change the charter in 1785, 1792, 1804 and 1815.
 Finally, in 1822, a city government was established.
 By then Samuel Adams was long dead.
-He had been elected governor for one term when John Hancock died, but his brand of politics was dying out and he failed in a bid to become a senator.
+He had won election as governor for one term when John Hancock died, but his brand of politics was dying out.
+The last Puritan then failed in his bid for a U.S. Senate seat.

 Adams died in 1803 after several years in political obscurity.
 Palsy had made it impossible for him to write and he slipped into retirement.
 Historian Edward Everett would note that with Adams’ death, “the last of the Puritans” was gone.